 Faculty - Assistant Professor of Social Work

-Social Work, Domestic violence, Secondary traumatic stress (vicarious truamatization, compassion fatigue)
+Domestic violence, Secondary traumatic stress (vicarious truamatization, compassion fatigue), Cultural sensitivity

 Doctor of Philosophy (Ph.D.) in Social Work, School of Social Work, University of Illinois at Urbana-Champaign (UIUC) Master of Social Work (MSW) Specialization: Community Mental Health, School of Social Work, University of Illinois at Urbana-Champaign (UIUC)

-Choi, G-Y. (Accepted for Publication).
+Choi, G-Y. (in-press).
 Relationship between psychological empowerment and secondary traumatic stress among social workers working with family violence or sexual assault survivors.
 Journal of Social Work.